Surat

-Surat will be the world's fastest growing city from 2019 to 2035, according to a study conducted by Economic Times.
+Surat will be the world's fastest-growing city from 2019 to 2035, according to a study conducted by Economic Times.
 The city registered an annualised GDP growth rate of 11.5% over the seven fiscal years between 2001 and 2008.
 Surat was awarded "best city" by the Annual Survey of India's City-Systems (ASICS) in 2013.
-Surat is selected as the first smart IT city in India which is being constituted by the Microsoft CityNext Initiative tied up with IT services majors Tata Consultancy Services and Wipro.
+Surat has been selected as the first smart IT city in India which is being constituted by the Microsoft CityNext Initiative tied up with IT services majors Tata Consultancy Services and Wipro.
 The city has 2.97 million internet users, about 65% of total population.
 Surat was selected in 2015 for an IBM Smarter Cities Challenge grant.
 Surat has been selected as one of twenty Indian cities to be developed as a smart city under PM Narendra Modi's flagship Smart Cities Mission.
+Surat is also home to the world's largest office building by floor area, the Surat Diamond Bourse.

 Surat is listed as the second cleanest city of India as of 21 August 2020 according to the Swachh Survekshan 2020 on 20 August.
 It suffered a major pipeline fire which caused some damage.

-Surat, famous for its diamond cutting and polishing, is known as the Diamond City of India.
-The city has various engineering plants like Essar, Larsen and Toubro and RIL.
-Surat won the Netexplo Smart Cities Award 2019 with UNESCO in the resilience category.
-Surat's mayor will receive the award at the UNESCO House in Paris, France in March next year.
+In the 2021 edition of the same survey, it slipped to 12th place and further dropped to 25th in 2023.
+Despite these recent fluctuations, Surat continues to implement various cleanliness initiatives and shared the title of the cleanest city in India with Indore in the 2023 Swachh Survekshan Awards, highlighting its ongoing efforts towards maintaining high cleanliness standards.

 History

 Etymology

-Surat was founded by a man called Gopi, who named the area Surajpur or Suryapur.
+The traditional account is that Surat was built up by a wealthy Hindu merchant named Gopi around the year 1500.
+At first, the town had no name and was simply called "the new place".
+Gopi consulted with astrologers, who suggested the name "Suraj", or "Suryapur", or "city of the sun".
+Gopi sent a request to the unnamed king of Gujarat for this to be the new town's name.
+The Muslim king altered it to Surat after the word surah, which is the name of the chapters of the Qur'an.
+However, the names Suryapur and Surat are both mentioned in sources before 1500, so both the name and the town predate Gopi's time.

 Duarte Barbosa described Surat as Suratt.
 Jacob Peeters referred to Surat as Sourratte which is a Dutch name.
 There are many other names of Surat in history.
 Surat is referred to as Surrat, Surate or Soorat in some literature.